 Here at LJC, we have over 31 years of experience helping our La Jolla medical spa patients look and feel fabulous, whether they’re coming in to amp up their curves, reduce signs of aging, or plump up thinning lips.
 Our top priority is your comfort and satisfaction, so we’ve built a team of highly qualified staff and providers to ensure your experience rocks from the start.

-We encourage you to contact us online or call (858) 452-1981 to request your free consult today!
+We encourage you to book a free virtual consultation or in-office treatment or contact us at (858) 452-1981 with additional questions about lip fillers!
 Our plastic surgery center and medical spa welcomes people from Oceanside, Escondido, and throughout Southern California.